Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 ## Notes

-- We are using 'Bootstrap' compatible markup so it displays everything nicely if you are using [Bootstrap theme](https://www.drupal.org/project/bootstrap).
-Otherwise you need update your theme accordingly.
-- This Solution Pack is currently in development stage.
+**Caution:** This Solution Pack is currently in development stage.
 It only supports transcript file in a flat xml format like below:

 Here is a simple xml file for transcript:
 ```